GiannisKarampinis/neo4j-demo/README.md

 # Neo4j Docker Setup

 This repository contains instructions and files to set up a Neo4j environment using Docker.
+This can be utilized as a quick reference guide or tutorial for anyone interested in refreshing their knowledge in Cypher - Neo4j.

 ### Prerequisites